 10. MONEY Master the Game – Tony Robbins

-Tony Robbins wrote this best-seller focusing on personal finance: in this, the author explains how to manage money and how to achieve financial freedom.
+Tony Robbins wrote this best-seller focusing on personal finance.
+In this book, the author explains how to manage money and achieve financial freedom.

 To write the chapters, Robbins interviewed the most influential financial experts of current times, such as Ray Dalio, Steve Forbes, and Warren Buffett.

 In a very simple way, the author provides the reader with the right motivation to scale success and reach their goals without running into blunders and unnecessary time-wasting.

 So there it is, some of the best books on building wealth from where you can read and apply the teachings to your own life.